nabenabe0928/hpo_basement/README.md

                  max_evals=100,  # the number of maximum evaluations in an experiment restart=True,  # Whether restarting the previous experiment or not.
-If False, removes the previous log files. seed=None,  # The number to specify the seed for a random number generator.
+If False, removes the previous log files. seed=None,  # The number to specify the seed for a random number generator. verbose=True,  # Whether print the result or not. print_freq=1  # Every print_freq iteration, the result will be printed.
                  **kwargs
                  ):